der-john/tf-chess/README.md

 But for now, speed and accuracy are tough challenges...
 Feel free to point out any improvements.

-In order to play against my AI, do the following:
+In order to play against the AI, do the following:
 - Create and activate a `venv` with python3.
 - Install the modules in `requirements.txt` with `pip`.
 - `cd netz`